PeterKitonga/PhotoshopLearning/Lesson 51 - Image Adjustments Contrast Part II/readme.md

 ![Illustration Example](../assets/images/illustration94.png)

 In the Properties palette I was able to perform the same adjustments as from the Levels window.
-This gives me mmore flexibility to come back and readjust the  points when not satisfied with the results.
+This gives me more flexibility to come back and readjust the  points when not satisfied with the results.
 Another advantage to the adjustments layer is that one can simply delete or toggle it off if he/she no longer needs it.

 ![Illustration Example](../assets/images/illustration95.png)